appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 - [Android Build Infrastructure](../../infrastructure/android-build-infrastructure.md)

 :::caution
-We're bumping the VM macOS version according to Xcode requirements.
-So the latest VM image,`macOS_230921` or later, includes Ventura `13.5.2` pre-installed and needs Ventura host to run.
+We're constantly bumping the VM macOS version according to Xcode requirements.

+So the latest VM image,`macOS_230921` or later, includes Ventura `13.5.2` or Sonoma `14.1` pre-installed and needs at least a Ventura host to run.

 It doesn't support running on older hosts like Monterey, Big Sur, etc.

 If you don't need the latest Xcode and you want to run an older version of the macOS VM image that supports running on a Monterey host, contact us through our support channels.
 :::